cameronepstein/python_challenge/README.md

 # Python Challenge

-A run through of the [Python Challenge](http://www.pythonchallenge.com/) programming tutorial.
+A run through of the [Python Challenge](http://www.pythonchallenge.com/) programming tutorial, conducted over the space of a week.